Desperado (film): Box office

-Critical reception
+Critical response

 On Rotten Tomatoes the film has an approval rating of 71% based on reviews from 55 critics, with an average rating of 6.5/10, The site's consensus reads, "Desperado contains almost too much action and too little of a story to sustain interest, but Antonio Banderas proves a charismatic lead in Robert Rodriguez's inventive extravaganza."
 On Metacritic it has a score of 55 out of 100, based on reviews from 18 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Todd McCarthy of Variety wrote that the film "could scarcely be more dazzling on a purely visual level, but it's mortally anemic in the story, character and thematic departments."
 Owen Gleiberman of Entertainment Weekly rated the film "B" and praised the action sequences despite the lack of characterization.
 Janet Maslin of The New York Times wrote, "Overdependence on violence also marginalizes Desperado as a gun-slinging novelty item, instead of the broader effort toward which this talented young director might have aspired."

 Roger Ebert of The Chicago Sun-Times rated it 2 out of 4 stars and wrote, "What happens looks terrific.
 Now if he can harness that technical facility to a screenplay that's more story than setup, he might really have something."
 Desson Howe of The Washington Post wrote, "the commercial transition has been remarkably successful.
 This is primarily thanks to Rodriguez, who not only retains the original movie's kinetic flair, but takes it further."
 Bob McCabe of Empire rated it 4 out of 5 stars and wrote, "It's big, it's daft, but Desperado is confident and hugely entertaining filmmaking."
 Heidi Strom of the Daily Press wrote, "A pure adrenaline rush from start to finish, Desperado will shock, amuse, thrill and disgust – but never disappoint."